martinavinolas/GEB_Projects_tools/Documentation/3_LabProject_Delivery.md

 The first conclusion we derived was the importance of not trusting raw simulation output without verification.
 As described above, we had to adjust the axis mapping in the 3D visualization to match the IMU sensor's physical axes.
 If we had not done this, we would have been visualizing movements that did not correspond to what was actually happening on the Endo-module.
 This reinforced a key engineering principle: **always validate that simulation results reflect reality before drawing any conclusions**.

-Regarding the applicability of these tools in our **avant-projecte** — a *Postural Correction Chair* — we concluded that an IMU sensor could be highly useful for tracking the inclination or movement of the user's spine in real time.
+Regarding the applicability of these tools in our **avant-projecte**, a *Postural Correction Chair*, we concluded that an IMU sensor could be highly useful for tracking the inclination or movement of the user's spine in real time.
 By defining threshold values for Roll, Pitch, and Yaw, the system could emit an alert whenever the user's posture deviates beyond acceptable limits.
 The lab experience gave us a practical understanding of how to configure and calibrate such a sensor, which is directly transferable to our project.

-More broadly, the skills acquired in this session — wireless sensor communication, real-time 3D visualization, and axis calibration — are relevant to a wide range of engineering applications, from medical robotics to wearable monitoring systems and human–machine interfaces.
+More broadly, we adquired skills in this session, such as wireless sensor communication, real-time 3D visualization, and axis calibration, that are relevant to a wide range of engineering applications, from robotics applied to medicine to wearable monitoring systems.

 ![Image 2026-03-19 at 12 45 30](https://github.com/user-attachments/assets/c953e124-dbc5-4198-bee5-bca850a71d1c)